Referendums related to the European Union: Macedonia membership, 2018

-A referendum was held in North Macedonia in September 2018 on whether they supported EU and NATO membership by accepting the Prespa Agreement between Macedonia and Greece, signed in June 2018, which aimed to settle their 27-year naming dispute, which had prevented Macedonia from joining both the European Union and NATO.
+A referendum was held in Macedonia (since 2019 North Macedonia) in September 2018 on whether they supported EU and NATO membership by accepting the Prespa Agreement between Macedonia and Greece, signed in June 2018, which aimed to settle their 27-year naming dispute, which had prevented Macedonia from joining both the European Union and NATO.
 Despite 94% of voters voting in favour, voter turnout was around 37%, less than the 50% threshold required to validate the results.